SCHOOL CHILD PROTECTION POLICY STATEMENT

 All school staff members have a legal power to use reasonable force to prevent pupils committing a criminal offence, injuring themselves or others or damaging property, and to maintain good order and discipline as set out in our Physical Intervention and Positive Touch Policy: Physical Intervention and Positive Touch Policy

 Information sharing is vital to safeguarding and promoting the welfare of children and young people.
 Where there are concerns about the safety of a child, the sharing of information in a timely and effective manner between organisations can reduce the risk of harm.
-Our full Data Protection Policy is available from the school office.
+Our full Data Protection and Confidentiality Policy is available from the school office.

 We are committed to the highest possible standards of openness, probity and accountability.
 Staff and others working with us (including agency workers, contractors, drivers and volunteers) have a responsibility to bring concerns about any aspect of our work to the attention of senior leadership and/or relevant agencies.
 This procedure encourages staff to raise serious concerns, without fear of reprisal or victimisation, internally within.